-The Department of Computer Science is the second largest academic unit in the Technion, with about 1,300 under-graduate students (about one-eighth of the total number of Technion students) and more than 200 graduate students.
-It comprises about 50 faculty members of international repute with expertise in a wide variety of fields.
-It is the largest department of computer science in Israel and supplies the Israeli hi-tech industry with the highest caliber manpower.
-As one of the most popular Technion departments it can select for admission the very best students.
-The department engages in a wide range of research and teaching activities and constitutes a unique meeting point between science and technology.
+The Henry and Marilyn Taub Faculty of Computer Science is the second largest academic unit in the Technion, with approximately 1,800 undergraduate students (about one-fifth of the total number of Technion students) and over 300 graduate students.
+It comprises over 50 Faculty members of international repute with expertise in a wide variety of fields.
+It is the largest Faculty of computer science in Israel and supplies the Israeli hi-tech industry with the highest caliber manpower.
+As one of the most popular Technion faculties it can select for admission the very best students.
+The Faculty engages in a wide range of research and teaching activities and constitutes a unique meeting point between science and technology.
 It provides basic computer training to the entire Technion community.
-A skilled professional staff of engineers, technicians and secretaries supports the department's teaching and research.
+A skilled professional staff of engineers, technicians and secretaries supports the Faculty's teaching and research.

 In a list of the most cited institutions in computer science published by Thomson Scientific-indexed Computer Science Journal the Technion is ranked 12, following AT&T, IBM Corporation and Universities such as Berkeley, MIT and Stanford.

 The Council of Higher Education has completed in 2005 a report on the quality of teaching in all Israel Faculties of computer science, and noted the level of teaching at the Technion as particularly good compared with computer science faculties in Israel.